luismartinezs/ahtleanx-home-workout-app/README.md

 - [ ] Keep track of number of times workout is done per session
 - [ ] Keep track of number of 'pauses' in each exercise, and have some measure of improvement
 - [ ] Give audio cues when an exercise performance is going to be improved on

+Infrastructure
+- [ ] Host media in S3